 Projects for Students

-- Nonlinear processes and emergent biological systems
+- Nonlinear differential equations and emergent biological properties

 - Agent-based modeling of insect societies